gitika05/Machine-Learning/README.md

 While calculating the Silhouette score, we found scores to be in range of 0.1 to 0.3, and hence no clear clusters were formed based on K-means method.

-Assignment 6: Seoul Bike Dataset:
+Assignment 6: Seoul Bike Dataset: Supervised Learning: https://www.kaggle.com/datasets/saurabhshahane/seoul-bike-sharing-demand-prediction

 Data include weather information (Temperature, Humidity, Windspeed, Visibility, Dewpoint, Solar radiation, Snowfall, Rainfall), the number of bikes rented per hour and date information.